After a second extended city break in Amsterdam, Liz and her husband are keen to share tips they picked up along the way

 After spending several hours on a drizzly day visiting museums and dodging the rain, we came out of the Canal Museum, intent on heading to the nearby Bible Museum.
 An open boat had just moored up at a jetty nearby and my husband got into conversation with a crew member.
 The weather could have gone either way, but before I knew it the opportunity to rest our feet and the lure of an all-inclusive bar (soft drinks, beer, and wine) was too tempting and we gratefully took our seats.

 There were only 3 other passengers.
 The rain soon started again.
 I thought we were in for a soggy experience.
 But we did not need the umbrellas for long and the weather brightened up.
 The crew were excellent.
 There was a good commentary and they were quick to answer any questions.

 After a while, I noticed that 2 of the passengers were getting giggly.
 At first, I assumed that they had taken advantage of the free bar to excess.
 Then their companion explained that they wanted 'to go back to the coffee shop* again'.
 The crew warned against a return visit, explaining that taking another drug dose would make them very unwell.
 I wonder if they heeded the advice.
 We shall never know, as their circuit ended a little further on and we completed the trip on our own.

-As a result, we had the pick of the seats, excellent bar service, and enjoyed a trip around the canal ring and the River Amstel, going to the Hermitage and the University.
+As a result, we had the pick of the seats and excellent bar service.
+We enjoyed a trip around the canal ring and the River Amstel, going to the Hermitage and the University.
 We saw parts of the city from the water that we had not seen before.
 It was a great way to take a break and take the load off our feet.